InHarmsWay42/Graphics-Programming/README.md

 COMP2069

-THe files here are for the Introductions to Graphics Programming course.
+The files here are for the Introductions to Graphics Programming course.